seamapi/docs/docs/device-guides/get-started-with-react-components-and-client-session-tokens.md

 ---
-description: Learn how to connect and control your August lock with the Seam API.
+description: Learn how to use Seam's prebuilt React components with your React application
 ---

 # Get started with React Components and Client Session Tokens